vivin-neelankavil/Jio_IPTV/README.md

 <h2>How To Use</h2>
-I am just concentrating on configuring Android TV's in this document to not confuse the users reading this BTW you need atleast 2Mbps internet bandwidth alocatted just for Android TV for smooth and HD viewing experience
+I am just concentrating on configuring Android TV's in this document to not confuse the users reading this BTW you need atleast 2Mbps internet bandwidth alocatted just for Android TV for smooth and HD streaming experience

 Steps